 - Lay on a parchment lined baking sheet, face up, and roast at 400°F for one hour.
 If you have a particularly large or small squash, either add or subtract about 10 minutes and watch closely near the end of the cook time.

-Sautéed Vegetables and Sausage
+Sautéed Vegetable and Sausage Filling

 Grab a large skillet and brown the sausage over medium heat, breaking it apart while it cooks.
 Toss in the mushrooms and kale, being careful not to overcrowd the skillet.